Barbaresco

-Barbaresco is an Italian wine made with the Nebbiolo grape.
-Barbaresco is produced in the Piedmont region in an area of the Langhe immediately to the east of Alba and specifically in the comunes of Barbaresco, Treiso and Neive plus that area of the frazione San Rocco Seno d'Elvio which was once part of the comune of Barbaresco and now belongs to the comune of Alba.
+Barbaresco is an Italian wine made from the Nebbiolo grape.
+Barbaresco is produced in the Piedmont region in an area of the Langhe immediately to the east of Alba and specifically in the comunes of Barbaresco, Treiso and Neive, plus that area of the frazione San Rocco Seno d'Elvio, which was once part of the comune of Barbaresco and now belongs to the comune of Alba.
 It was granted Denominazione di origine controllata (DOC) status in 1966 and Denominazione di Origine Controllata e Garantita (DOCG) status in 1980.
 The wine is often compared with Barolo—another Nebbiolo-based wine from the Piedmont area.
 Though the wines do share many similarities, there are some distinct differences between them.

 The area under vine has increased dramatically over the last few decades - from 484 hectares in the early 1990s to 733 hectares in 2019.

 History

 Although it was already well known for the quality of its Nebbiolo grapes, the widely accepted birthdate of Barbaresco is 1894, when Cantina Sociale di Barbaresco was founded, as before that date Nebbiolo grapes from the Barbaresco area were mostly sold to Barolo producers.
-Domizio Cavazza, a young and brilliant agronomist born in Modena, was named to be the founding director of Alba's Royal Enological School in 1881, and soon started to develop its passion for Barbaresco, which led to his purchase of a farm and a vineyard in 1886.
-He cultivated its vineyard with Nebbiolo and with a group of nine growers founded the Cantina Sociale, outfitted with barrels and winemaking equipment in order to produce what are considered the first wines to be officially called Barbaresco.
-After a good start, Barbaresco fell on hard times with World War I and the premature death of Cavazza in 1915.
+Domizio Cavazza, a young and brilliant agronomist born in Modena, was named the founding director of Alba's Royal Enological School in 1881 and soon began developing his passion for Barbaresco, which led to his purchase of a farm and a vineyard in 1886.
+He cultivated its vineyard with Nebbiolo and, with a group of nine growers, founded the Cantina Sociale, outfitted with barrels and winemaking equipment to produce what are considered the first wines officially called Barbaresco.
+After a good start, Barbaresco fell on hard times during World War I and the premature death of Cavazza in 1915.

-It was not until the late 1950s that Barbaresco would stir to life again thanks to a new generation of dynamic winemakers, including Bruno Giacosa and Angelo Gaja.
-In addition, the local parish priest, Don Fiorino Marengo, founded Produttori del Barbaresco cooperative cellar, the successor to Cavazza's original vision to make outstanding wine and stop the exodus of young farmers who were abandoning the countryside.
+It was not until the late 1950s that Barbaresco would stir to life again, thanks to a new generation of dynamic winemakers, including Bruno Giacosa and Angelo Gaja.
+In addition, the local parish priest, Don Fiorino Marengo, founded the Produttori del Barbaresco cooperative cellar, the successor to Cavazza's original vision of making outstanding wine and stopping the exodus of young farmers abandoning the countryside.

 By the late 1960s, the Gaja and Bruno Giacosa wineries began to market Barbaresco internationally with some success.
 The Produttori cooperative became one of the most respected cellars in Italy and inspired more landholders in Barbaresco to return to their vineyards and to make quality wine.

 Wine regions

-The soils of Barbaresco zone are composed primarily of calcareous marl dating from the Tortonian epoch.
-The area is typically divided into three regions based on the principal towns of the area - Barbaresco, Neive and Treiso.
-The soil and climate of the three areas are very uniform, which creates more across-the-board consistency than is found among the 11 communities in the Barolo zone.
+The soils of the Barbaresco zone are composed primarily of calcareous marl dating from the Tortonian epoch.
+The area is typically divided into three regions based on the principal towns - Barbaresco, Neive, and Treiso.
+The soil and climate of the three areas are very uniform, creating more across-the-board consistency than is found among the 11 communities in the Barolo zone.